paldepind/synceddb/API.md

 * `name` - the name of the database
 * `db` - the raw IDBDatabase associated with the database
 * `version` - the version of the database
-* `remote` - the address to which the database should sync
+* `url` - the address to which the database should sync
 * `stores` - an object of the SDBIndexes belonging to the store
 * `messages` - an event emitter which emits custom events from the server